mariellefoster/plots_and_projects/README.md

 ## Ad attack
 - forget about just blocking, this traces ads back to their lair and rips them to shreds

+## Cape with light and sound robotics
+- So you can sweep in and out of rooms with light and fanfare